GuillaumeSmaha/youtube-webos-cobalt-app/README.md

 ares-setup-device -a webos -i "username=root" -i "privatekey=/path/to/id_rsa" -i "passphrase=SSH_KEY_PASSPHRASE" -i "host=TV_IP" -i "port=22"
 ```

-**Note:** @webosose/ares-cli doesn't need to be installed globally - you can use a package installed locally after `npm install` in this repo by just prefixing above commands with local path, like so: `node_modules/.bin/ares-setup-device ...`
+**Note:** @webosose/ares-cli doesn't need to be installed globally - you can use a package installed locally after `cd youtube-webos && npm install` in this repo by just prefixing above commands with local path, like so: `node_modules/.bin/ares-setup-device ...`

 ## Installation

 ```
+cd youtube-webos
 npm run deploy
 ```